-IMPORTANT: Make sure log does not cover any burner ports (see Figure13).
-It is very important to install the logs exactly as instructed.
+IMPORTANT: Make sure log does not cover any burner ports (see Figure 13).
+It is very important.
+To install the logs exactly as instructed.
 Do not modify logs.
-Use only logs supplied with heater.
+Only use logs supplied wall heater.

 STEP 1: Install log 1 onto the two slots in middle plate.